 Now get to work!

+You can find the application and other details here.
 We hope you find the process of thinking deeply about your business and its future helpful whether you receive our grant or not.
 If you worked your way through our Getting Started Checklist and followed these tips, your business toolkit will now include things like a well-honed 1-2 sentence business description for your Instagram bio, product photos that illustrate your unique products when you aren’t there to explain them, and a project timeline with concrete goals to work towards.

 We look forward to learning more about your handmade business through our application process.
 The pool of applicants we have the pleasure of reviewing each cycle is always super impressive and the talent level in our community continues to grow.
 We wish we could award grant funding to every applicant that follows these tips, but if you do put in the work towards a strong application, chances are good that you will you stand out and we are always searching for small businesses to feature in our Maker Spotlight email series and on social media.